top of page

 From Reactive to Resilient — A Coaching Story

+Initially, Maya felt strong.
+She filed aggressive paperwork and prepared for a war.
 But soon, her ex retaliated.
-Progress slowed.
-Their kids, caught in the middle, were picking up on the stress.
+Progress slowed, and their kids, caught in the middle, sensed the stress.

-Somebody told me she was doing the right thing.
-She wasn't so sure anymore.
+Somebody told me she was doing the right thing, yet she wasn't so sure anymore.

 Enter coaching.

-Together, we unpacked what she truly wanted: peace, closure, safety for her kids.
+Together, we unpacked what she truly desired: peace, closure, and safety for her kids.
 Not war.

-The result?
-A parenting agreement that prioritized her kids' stability.
-A financial decision that set her up for long-term stability.
-Emotional peace she never thought possible.
+The results were remarkable.
+They achieved a parenting agreement prioritizing her kids' stability and a financial decision that set her up for long-term success.
+Most importantly, she found emotional peace she never thought possible.

-According to the Mayo Clinic, individuals dealing with a narcissistic personality disorder often exhibit behaviors that can complicate relationships and emotional recovery.
-Recognizing these traits in a partner can help you navigate divorce with more insight and can aid in reshaping your emotional journey with clarity and purpose.
+According to the Mayo Clinic, recognizing narcissistic traits in a partner helps navigate divorce with more insight, reshaping your emotional journey with clarity and purpose.

-She didn't just survive the process.
-She transformed through it.
+Maya didn’t just survive the process; she transformed through it.

 What You Can Do Right Now to Protect Yourself from Bad Advice

 Ask yourself — does this opinion reflect my truth?
-Or someone else’s story?
+Or is it someone else’s story?

 Next, notice patterns:

-• Is this advice pressuring you to act fast?
+• Is this advice pressuring you to act quickly?

-• Is it trying to control or protect?
+• Is it attempting to control or protect you?

-• Does it align with the kind of person you want to be?
+• Does it align with the type of person you wish to be?

 • Peace?